RussellArvin/VeriShield/README.md

 - Zero-downtime deployments
 - Edge network distribution

+### SageMaker ML Model Deployment

+Our deepfake detection model is deployed using AWS SageMaker, allowing us to:

+- **Leverage Hugging Face's Deep-Fake-Detector-Model** - We use the [prithivMLmods/Deep-Fake-Detector-Model](https://huggingface.co/prithivMLmods/Deep-Fake-Detector-Model) from Hugging Face
+- **Scale automatically** - Handle varying loads without manual intervention
+- **Optimize costs** - Pay only for what we use with serverless inference
+- **Ensure low latency** - Process images quickly for real-time threat assessment
+- **Maintain high availability** - Multiple availability zones ensure reliable operation

+The model is deployed through our Terraform pipeline, which configures the SageMaker endpoint, necessary IAM roles, and API Gateway integration.
+This provides a secure, RESTful API that our Lambda functions can call to detect deepfakes in images.

 ### Infrastructure as Code with Terraform

 VERISHIELD leverages Terraform for infrastructure automation, providing several key benefits: